 M.S., Graduated 2014, Environmental Forest Biology (Conservation Biology); Co-advisor Stacy McNulty

-Research Interests: My research examines how avian species richness, composition, and guild diversity vary between beaver-impacted and non-impacted riparian zones within the central Adirondack Mountains.
+I am currently a Research Coordinator at The Nature Conservancy of Pennsylvania.
+My Masters research examined how avian species richness, composition, and guild diversity vary between beaver-impacted and non-impacted riparian zones within the central Adirondack Mountains.
 I am also examining how avian community structure changes as beaver ponds undergo successional changes.
 I will also be looking at vegetative structure and habitat variables to make links between beaver impacts and witnessed avian usage.

 M.S., Graduated 2014, Environmental Forest Biology (Conservation Biology); Co-advisor Kim Schulz

-Research Interests: I am interested in understanding the nutrient benefits of allochthonous leaf litter in Northeastern US vernal pool ecosystems.
-My goal is to quantify the nutritional value of various leaf species using physical, chemical, and biological indicators.
+I am currently a habitat biologist at Pheasants Forever in Central Pennsylvania.
+My Masters research focused on understanding the nutrient benefits of allochthonous leaf litter in Northeastern US vernal pool ecosystems.
+My goal was to quantify the nutritional value of various leaf species using physical, chemical, and biological indicators.
 These unique microecosystems are typically found in heavily shaded forests, and therefore lack the primary production benefits of most larger wetlands.
 Thus, this project will contribute significantly to our understanding of the controlling influence of stand composition and structure on forest wetlands.
-My results will have direct relevance to agencies engaged in vernal pool creation and wetland mitigation.
+My results have direct relevance to agencies engaged in vernal pool creation and wetland mitigation.

 M.P.
 S., Graduated 2013, Natural Resources Management

 Dendroecology Lab Manager